Skip navigation

 What is it used for?

-An AFP blood test is used during pregnancy to check the baby's risk of birth defects and genetic disorders, such as neural tube defects or Down syndrome.
-The test does not diagnose any health conditions.
-If your AFP test results aren't normal, it means you need more testing to find out whether your baby has a health problem.
+An AFP blood test is used during pregnancy to check your baby's risk of birth defects and genetic disorders, such as neural tube defects or Down syndrome.
+This information helps you and your health care provider decide if you need to have other tests to learn more about your baby's health.

 Why do I need an AFP test?